 The main sources of radiation during the decommissioning of a plant are contaminated materials from areas that have been in contact with radioactive substances (mainly residues on surfaces and inside of tanks and pipelines) as well as materials close to the core that have been activated (affecting the entire respective material volume).
-These contaminated materials should be described individually in the radiological characterization of the decommissioning plan as recommend-ed in SSG-47 [56].
+These contaminated materials should be described individually in the radiological characterization of the decommissioning plan as recommended in IAEA Safety Standards Series No. SSG-47, Decommissioning of Nuclear Power Plants, Research Reactors and Other Nuclear

+Fuel Cycle Facilities [34].
 Recommendations on assessing radiation sources during decommissioning are provided in Section 7.

-3.2.
+- 3.2.
 The magnitudes, locations, possible transport mechanisms and transport routes of the sources of potential radiation exposure under accident conditions should also be determined in the design phase of the nuclear power plant.
-Requirements on the safety assessment to be performed during the development of the design and on the final assessment are given in SSR-2/1 (Rev. 1) [1], and GSR Part 4 (Rev. 1) [6], and associated recommendations are provided in SSG-2 (Rev. 1) [24].
+Requirements on the safety assessment to be performed during the development of the design and on the final assessment are given in SSR-2/1 (Rev. 1) [1], and GSR Part 4 (Rev. 1) [6], and associated recommendations are provided in SSG-2 (Rev. 1) [24]. - 3.3.

-3.3.
 The main sources of radiation under accident conditions are fission products, activation products and actinides, for which precautionary design measures should be adopted.
 These products and actinides are released either from the fuel elements or from the various systems and equipment in which the products and actinides are normally retained.
 Recommendations on assessing radiation sources under accident conditions are provided in Section 6.
 In Annex I, examples of methods for assessing radiation sources for selected accidents are described.
-The presented accidents have been selected for illustrative purposes and cover all the major categories of designs for nuclear power plants with light water reactors, CO_2 cooled reactors with UO_2 metal clad fuel, heavy water reactors and reactors with on-load refuelling.
+The presented accidents have been selected for illustrative purposes and cover all the major categories of designs for nuclear power plants with light water reactors, CO2 cooled reactors with UO2 metal clad fuel, heavy water reactors and reactors with on-load refuelling. - 3.4.

-3.4.
 The source term for a release of radioactive material to the environment should be evaluated for operational states and accident conditions as recommended in paras 2.16-2.19 of SSG-2 (Rev. 1) [24], to demonstrate that the design ensures that national requirements for radiation protection are met.
-In Annex I, sources of radiation and source terms in different plant are described as examples.
+Examples of sources of radiation and source terms in different plants are described in Annex I.